elmtree-askmo/cloudcannon-app/content/learn/business-and-management/how-is-management-defined-in-the-context-of-business-and-organizations.md

 url: /learn/business-and-management/questions/how-is-management-defined-in-the-context-of-business-and-organizations
 score: -1.0
 related_article1:
-    id: 115858
+    id: 115865
     title: >-
-        What are the different styles of management?
+        What were the Hawthorne experiments and their significance?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-are-the-different-styles-of-management
+    url: /learn/business-and-management/questions/what-were-the-hawthorne-experiments-and-their-significance
 related_article2:
-    id: 115865
+    id: 115857
     title: >-
-        What were the Hawthorne experiments and their significance?
+        What are the key elements of the managerial process?
     subject: Business and Management
+    url: /learn/business-and-management/questions/what-are-the-key-elements-of-the-managerial-process
+related_article3:
+    id: 115864
+    title: >-
+        What are the neo-classical management theories?
+    subject: Business and Management
-    url: /learn/business-and-management/questions/what-were-the-hawthorne-experiments-and-their-significance
+    url: /learn/business-and-management/questions/what-are-the-neoclassical-management-theories
 ---

 &nbsp;